Harmeetkaur13/TicTacToe/README.md

 - **Background:** Gradient from teal to lavender for a calming effect.
 - **Buttons:** Contrasting shades of blue for clear call-to-action.
 - **Imagery:** Minimalistic icons and hover effects.
+We use the coolers.co to create this color palette.
 ![Color palette](assets/images/colourpalette.png)
 ## Website Features
 ### Tablet/Mobile View